kosivantsov/mybible-cli/README.md

 ## Output format

-The script outputs each verse on a separate line and format it using a format string with %-prefixed placeholders.
+The script outputs each verse on a separate line and formats it using a format string with %-prefixed placeholders.
 To learn what each placeholder means, run `mybible-cli --helpformat`.

 The default format is <strong>`%f %c:%v: %t (%m)`</strong> (full book name, chapter:verse\: text without most MyBible markup, module name in parenthesis): `John 11:35: Jesus wept.
 (KJV+)`.